Why Don't Students Like School?

 Willingham's book is in a long tradition of attempts to bring the "latest findings" of psychology to bear on issues of education.
 All of those efforts have avoided the elephant and focused instead on trying to clean up the dander.
 But as long as the elephant is there, the dander just keeps piling up.

-"new theory" or "new findings" from psychology that, at long last, will make schools more
+about some "new theory" or "new findings" from psychology that, at long last, will

 Peter Gray, Ph.D., a research professor of psychology at Boston College, is a specialist in developmental and evolutionary psychology.
 He is the author of an introductory textbook, Psychology, and Free to Learn, a book about children's natural ways of educating themselves, and how adults can help (Basic Books, 2013).
 For more information and articles, visit his blog Freedom to Learn.